grycap/im-client/doc/source/client.rst

   This field is only used in the GCE plugin.

 * ``public_key`` indicates the content of the public key file associated to the credential.
-  To refer to a file you must use the function "file(/tmp/proxyfile.pem)" as shown in the example.
+  To refer to a file you must use the function "file(cert.pem)" as shown in the example.
   This field is only used in the Azure plugin.
 See how to get it `here <https://msdn.microsoft.com/en-us/library/azure/gg551722.aspx>`_

 * ``private_key`` indicates the content of the private key file associated to the credential.
-  To refer to a file you must use the function "file(/tmp/proxyfile.pem)" as shown in the example.
+  To refer to a file you must use the function "file(key.pem)" as shown in the example.
   This field is only used in the Azure plugin.
 See how to get it `here <https://msdn.microsoft.com/en-us/library/azure/gg551722.aspx>`_